-This recipe is a take on traditional Sicilian arancini rice balls by turning it into an easy to make casserole of arborio rice stuffed with meat and peas.
+This recipe is a take on traditional Sicilian arancini rice balls by turning it into an easy-to-make casserole of arborio rice stuffed with ground beef and peas.
 Delicious!

 I am a huge fan of Arancini.
 If you aren’t familiar with arancini, it is a traditional Sicilian dish.
 They are rice balls that are stuffed with meat, cheese, and peas, then coated with egg and breadcrumbs and deep-fried.

 Growing up, I remember one of my Sicilian father’s favorite meals was a rice casserole.
 It was rice mixed with sauce and tiny meatballs.
 It was in remembering that dish that gave me the idea to see if an arancini casserole would work.

 As much as I love eating the rice balls the traditional way, I have to cut back on fried foods, so with this recipe, I am able to enjoy the great taste of arancini but in the form of a casserole – no deep frying required – and it is gluten-free.

 This blog post contains affiliate links.
 Read my full disclosure here.